In theory, weight loss should be easy: Watch what you eat, work up a sweat, and reap the rewards.

 To be successful with losing weight, you have to have realistic and healthy expectations.
 And patience!
 You didn’t put on all the extra weight in a week or month, and you aren’t going to lose it all in a week or month either.
 And that’s OK.

-Also, you might find that you are actually losing weight but your body composition is changing, so the number on the scale might not be going down as fast as you like.
+Also, you might find that you are not actually losing weight but your body composition is changing, so the number on the scale might not be going down as fast as you like.
 Most scales don’t accurately reflect how much water you have in your system, how much body fat you’ve lost, or how much muscle you’ve gained.
 That’s why we encourage you to take “before” and “after” photos and to take your measurements.

 When you lose body fat, you’ll be able to see it in how your clothes fit and in your pictures.
 Take a look at these “before” and “after” results to see what we mean!